ckaestne/seaibib/README.md

 > Concise opinion paper (editorial), discussing that building software system with AI components is harder but not necessarily that different from building traditional software systems.
 This very much mirrors my own opinion shared in my class and talks.
 Touches on many great points regarding specifications, requirements, and safety.
 Essentially a call to action that we need more software engineering.

-## Quality Assurance
+## 2. Quality Assurance

 *There is a lot of work that covers testing ML systems in some form, most of it seems focused on fairly narrow properties of a model.
-Testing an ML-enabled system should be much broader, including system testing and testing of the infrastructure (e.g., learning pipeline and update mechanisms) and testing in production.*
+Testing an ML-enabled system should be much broader, including testing the entire system that includes a model and testing of the infrastructure (e.g., learning pipeline and update mechanisms) and testing in production.*

 Breck, Eric, Shanqing Cai, Eric Nielsen, Michael Salib, and D. Sculley.
 2017. “[The ML Test Score: A Rubric for ML Production Readiness and Technical Debt Reduction](https://research.google/pubs/pub46555.pdf).”
 IEEE International Conference on Big Data (Big Data).
 2017.

 > Nice position paper that discusses the many different aspects of quality assurance in an ML project, beyond just model and data quality.
+Good introduction to the problem and based on practical experience at Google.
+Despite it's broader scope it is still model-centric and  focuses only on the ML pipeline, not how it interacts with the rest of the system.
 Includes some examples and a checklist of QA steps to consider.
-Good introduction to the problem and based on practical experience at Google.
 (Note this is a slightly extended version from a similarly titled paper)

 Kaestner, Christian. "[Machine Learning is Requirements Engineering — On the Role of Bugs, Verification, and Validation in Machine Learning](https://medium.com/@ckaestne/machine-learning-is-requirements-engineering-8957aee55ef4)."
 Medium Blog Post.
 2020.